 6. SRO Work Schedule.
 The SRO shall wear his/her Police Department issued uniform and provide services at the School three (3) days per week, for approximately four (4) hours on two of the days, and for approximately two (2) hours on the third day, on dates and time that are mutually agreed upon in writing by the Parties.
 Any adjustment to the SRO's schedule shall be subject to the agreement of the Village and the District.
-If, for any reason, the SRO is absent on a day that he/she is assigned to work at the School, the Village shall assign another police officer who meets the qualifications listed on Exhibit A to temporarily perform the SRO duties, at no additional cost to the District.
+If, for any reason, the SRO is absent on a day that he/she is assigned to work at the School, the substitute police officer selected under Paragraph 3 shall temporarily perform the SRO duties, at no additional cost to the District.
+Provided, however, that such temporary assignment is not intended to supplant the replacement selection process set forth in Paragraph 3.

 7. Duties of the SRO.
-The SRO shall only perform the duties described on Exhibit B, which is attached hereto and incorporated herein by reference.
-The Village shall provide each SRO with a copy of this Agreement, including Exhibit B, and shall require the SRO to provide a signed acknowledgement that he/she has received and reviewed this Agreement.
+The SRO shall only perform the duties described on Exhibit C, which is attached hereto and incorporated herein by reference.
+The Village shall provide each SRO with a copy of this Agreement, including Exhibit C, and shall require the SRO to provide a signed acknowledgement that he/she has received and reviewed this Agreement.
 Upon request, the Village shall provide the District with a copy of said signed acknowledgement.

 8. Program Review.
-Prior to June 30, 2018, the Parties will meet to review the SRO program at the School and discuss the Parties' intent for the following school year.
+Prior to June 30, 2019, the Parties will meet to review the SRO program at the School and discuss the Parties' intent for the following school year.
 The Village shall cooperate with the District to prepare a report for the Board's review, with a recommendation to keep, modify, or terminate the SRO program.

 9. Compliance with Board Policies and Procedure.
-The SRO shall comply with applicable Board policies (such as 7:190 Student Behavior, which is attached hereto as Exhibit C) and procedures, as well as the annual Student-Parent Handbook (Chapter 6 of said Handbook is attached hereto as Exhibit D), in the course of his/her duties, and any other operating procedures that are agreed upon by the Parties.
+The SRO shall comply with applicable Board policies (including but not limited to 5:230 Maintaining Student Discipline and 7:190 Student Behavior, which are attached hereto as Exhibit D) and procedures, as well as the annual Student-Parent Handbook (Chapter 6 of said Handbook is attached hereto as Exhibit E), in the course of his/her duties, and any other operating procedures that are agreed upon by the Parties.
 The District shall provide the SRO with the aforementioned policies, procedures and handbooks.
+In the event that there is a need to promote the public safety or in the case of exigent circumstances, the SRO shall not be obligated to this provision.